muthhus/jcf.github.com/_posts/2011-05-24-looking-in-the-mirror-part1.markdown

 ---
 title: Looking in the Mirror - Part 1
 layout: post
+description: UsesThis gives a similar insight in to how some of your most inspirational developers work as dotfiles.
+The difference being it transcends the boundary of a shell to a much greater degree.
 ---

 I find it quite interesting to see how other people who and what tools